Hail To Reason: Racing career

 Starting in January 1958, Hail to Reason raced 18 times as a two-year-old in nine months, winning nine times.
-He set a track record of :581/5 for 5 furlongs is his debut at Aqueduct, followed up by wins in the Youthful, Great American and Tremont at the same track.
+He set a track record of :581/5 for 5 furlongs in his debut at Aqueduct, followed up by wins in the Youthful, Great American and Tremont at the same track.
 He also won the Sapling Stakes at Monmouth, the World's Playground Stakes at Atlantic City and the Sanford Stakes at Saratoga.
 The highlight of his campaign was winning the prestigious Hopeful Stakes at Saratoga while setting a new track record of 1:16 for 6 1/2 furlongs.

 During a morning workout in September, he lost a shoe and broke both sesamoid bones in his near front leg, ending his career.
 However, he was still named 1960 American Champion Two-Year-Old Colt.

 Stud record

 Retired to stud at Hagyard Farm near Lexington, Kentucky, Hail to Reason was an outstanding stallion and earned Leading sire in North America honors for 1970.
+Known as a source of soundness, bone and stamina among his progeny, Hail to Reason sired 218 winners (68.3%) and 43 stakes winners (13.5%) from 319 named foals.
+Hail to Reason is a Classic chef-de-race in the Roman-Miller dosage system.
 His progeny includes:

-Hail to Reason was also a very successful broodmare sire whose daughters have produced more than one hundred stakes winners, including Allez France and Triptych.
+Hail to Reason was also a very successful broodmare sire whose daughters have produced more than 100 stakes winners, including Allez France and Triptych.
 Another daughter, Reason to Earn, is the dam of Bold Reasoning, sire of 1977 U.S. Triple Crown Champion Seattle Slew.

 At 18, Hail to Reason was humanely put down on February 24, 1976, and is buried at Hagyard Farm.